enhance-dev/enhance/README.md

 ## Basic Usage
-Below is an example a style transform when deploying to [arc.codes](arc.codes).
+Below is an example a style transform when deploying to [https://arc.codes](arc.codes).

 ### Input
 ```JavaScript